TAIP-15: Agent Connection Protocol

 AuthorizationRequired Message

-A message sent in response to a Connect request when interactive authorization is needed:
+A message sent in response to a Connect request when interactive authorization is needed.
+This message follows the specification defined in TAIP-4 for interactive authorization flows.

 • @context - REQUIRED the JSON-LD context https://tap.rsvp/schema/1.0